 - Utilize built-in screen time tools, like Apple’s Screen Time, to track how much time each family members is spending on apps each day

-Your students might not understand why they need a digital detox, but you’ll be surprised by how thankful they are once they’ve gone without screens for a few days.
-Be patient with them and communicate often.
+Your students might not understand why they need a digital detox, but you’ll be surprised by how happy everyone is once your whole family has gone without screens for a few days.
+Be patient with your children, set a good example, and communicate often.
 Your whole family will benefit from the experience.